 B2 Enrollment by Racial/Ethnic Category.
-Provide numbers of undergraduate students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2008.
+Provide numbers of undergraduate students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2010.
 Include international students only in the category "Nonresident aliens."
 Complete the "Total Undergraduates" column only if you cannot provide data for the first two columns.
+Report as your institution reports to IPEDS: persons who are Hispanic should be reported only on the Hispanic line, not under any race, and persons who are non-Hispanic multi-racial should be reported only under "Two or more races."

 B2 Degree-Seeking First-Time First Year Degree-Seeking Undergraduates (include first-time first-year) Total Undergraduates (both degree- and non-degree- seeking)

-B2 Nonresident aliens 8 31 31
+B2 Nonresident aliens 5 21 40

+B2 Hispanic 77 205 205

+B2 Black or African American, non-Hispanic 37 149 150

-B2 Black, non-Hispanic 43 161 161
+B2 White, non-Hispanic 838 3,176 3,186

-B2 American Indian or Alaska Native 3 7 7
+B2 American Indian or Alaska Native, non-Hispanic 3 8 8

+B2 Asian, non-Hispanic 21 109 109

-B2 Asian or Pacific Islander 51 128 128
+B2 Native Hawaiian or other Pacific Islander, non-

-B2 Hispanic 49 142 142

-B2 White, non-Hispanic 898 3,155 3,155

-B2 Race/ethnicity unknown 16 92 92
+Hispanic 0 1 1

+B2 Two or more races, non-Hispanic 29 61 61

+B2 Race and/or ethnicity unknown 9 47 47

-B2 TOTAL 1,068 3,716 3,716
+B2 TOTAL 1,019 3,777 3,807